Trump to offer U.S. farmers billions to ease trade pain

 Manufacturers – particularly any who use steel or aluminum – have also been hit hard by the effects of Trump’s decision to levy tariffs on the two metals.

-“Tariffs are the greatest!
-Either a country which has treated the United States unfairly on Trade negotiates a fair deal, or it gets hit with Tariffs.
-It’s as simple as that - and everybody’s talking!” he wrote on Twitter.
+Farmers for Free Trade, an agricultural-industry advocacy group, also criticized the administration’s proposal.

-Democratic U.S. representative Jackie Speier of California, a major agricultural state, blasted the Republican president over the reported plan.
+“The best relief for the president’s trade war would be ending the trade war.
+Farmers need contracts, not compensation, so they can create stability and plan for the future,” said the group’s executive director, Brian Kuehl.
+“This proposed action would only be a short-term attempt at masking the long-term damage caused by tariffs.”

-Reporting by Susan Heavey, Roberta Rampton, David Shepardson and Mark Weinraub; Writing by Susan Heavey; Editing by Tim Ahmann, Marguerita Choy and Frances Kerry
+Reporting by Ginger Gibson, Susan Heavey, Roberta Rampton, David Shepardson and Mark Weinraub; Writing by Susan Heavey and James Oliphant; Editing by Tim Ahmann, Marguerita Choy and Frances Kerry